Gesee-y/FragmentArrays.jl/README.md

 [[1,2,3]]
 ```

+Getting data is an O(1) operation.
+The index first pass through a map to know in which fragment it belongs to, then is substrated by the fragment starting position to in the index in that fragment.

 ## License

 This package is under the MIT license.
 Feel free to do whatever you want with it.